shriprem/NPP_Plugin_Darkmode/c_plus_plus.md

 * The `NPPDM_...` function call under `WM_CTLCOLORDLG` is also a standard requirement for all dialogs.

+* The `NPPDM_...` function call under `WM_CTLCOLORBTN` is required when a dialog has one or more button controls.
+In Windows 7 clients, this will suppress white edges around button controls in darkmode.

 * The `NPPDM_...` function call under `WM_CTLCOLORLISTBOX` is required when a dialog has one or more list box controls.

 * The `NPPDM_...` function call under `WM_CTLCOLORSTATIC` is required when a dialog has one or more static text controls.

 * The `NPPDM_...` function call under `WM_CTLCOLOREDIT` is required when a dialog has one or more edit controls.

-* The code under `WM_PRINTCLIENT` is required when a dialog has one or more button controls.
-The `return TRUE` will suppress white edges around button controls in darkmode in Windows 7 clients.

 For specific usage examples, see:
 1. [FWDataViz/AboutDialog.cpp](https://github.com/shriprem/Goto-Line-Col-NPP-Plugin/blob/master/src/Dialogs/AboutDialog.cpp)